Alberta New Democratic Party: Growing momentum

 In the 2012 provincial election the NDP picked up two seats in Edmonton, regaining their previous 4 seat total.
 Both Rachel Notley and Brian Mason safely held onto their seats while David Eggen was re-elected as the member for Edmonton-Calder.
 Newcomer Deron Bilous was also elected in Edmonton-Beverly-Clareview, the seat formerly held by Martin.
 In many other ridings the party also won more votes than it had attained previously.

-On April 29, 2014, Brian Mason announced that he would step down as leader as soon as a leadership election could be held to choose his successor.
-The leadership convention was held in Edmonton from October 18 to October 19, 2014.
+On 29 April 2014, Brian Mason announced that he would step down as leader as soon as a leadership election could be held to choose his successor.
+The leadership convention was held in Edmonton from 18-19 October 2014.
 Rachel Notley was elected as the party's next leader, defeating fellow MLA David Eggen and union leader Rod Loyola in the first ballot with 70% of the vote.